raspberrypilearning/interactive-animation/en/step_7.md

 ---

-Drag your second sprite to the position you want it to start in.
-The second sprite will go to this position when the `when the green flag clicked`{:class="block3events"}.
+Within the Stage, use  the mouse or touch-screen to drag your second sprite to the position you want it to start at the beginning of the animation.
+The second sprite will go to this position `when the green flag clicked`{:class="block3events"}.

-Alternatively, use the `motion`{:class="block3motion"} block `go to x: () y: ()`{:class="block3motion"} as part of your set-up code so that the sprite will always start from the x and y position that you set.
+Alternatively, use the `motion`{:class="block3motion"} block `go to x: () y: ()`{:class="block3motion"} as part of your set-up code so that the sprite will always start in the x and y position that you set.

 **Tip**: in programming, there is often more than one way to do something.